StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Discussion

 \subsection{Key Findings and Contributions}

-As we review the literature, the methods to improve spatial generalization to data‐scarce regions are rare and rarely effective \citep{beery2018terra, Gacu2025}.
-In contrast, StefaLand, combined with lightweight fine‐tuning heads, achieves state-of-the-art or competitive performance across four broad problem classes: streamflow (both CAMELS and global), soil moisture, soil composition, and landslide susceptibility, while also strengthening the parameterization of differentiable process-based models.
-Across tasks, the strongest gains come from architectures that fuse StefaLand embeddings with explicit temporal modeling via residual connections, indicating that pretraining on attribute-based spatiotemporal structure yields problem-relevant representations while temporal heads resolve sequence dynamics.
-These outcomes support the premise that foundation models can democratize prediction quality in data-scarce regions by improving out-of-domain transfer.
+Methods that reliably improve spatial generalization to data-scarce regions remain rare in the literature \citep{beery2018terra, Gacu2025}.
+In contrast, StefaLand combined with lightweight task-specific heads achieves state-of-the-art or competitive performance across four broad problem classes: streamflow prediction (both CAMELS and global), soil moisture, soil composition, and landslide susceptibility, while also strengthening the parameterization of differentiable process-based models.
+Across tasks, the strongest gains arise from architectures that combine pretrained StefaLand representations with explicit temporal modeling via residual connections, indicating that attribute-centric pretraining captures problem-relevant structure while downstream sequence models resolve task-specific dynamics.
+Together, these results support the premise that foundation models can improve out-of-domain transfer and help democratize prediction quality in data-scarce regions.